StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention: RESULTS

 \subsection{Training setup}

 We implemented our models in PyTorch \cite{paszke2019pytorch} and trained with the Adam optimizer \cite{kingma2014adam} over~10 epochs with batch size~8.
 The learning rate was set to~$10^{-4}$ and multiplied by~$0.2$ for every two consecutive epochs with no improvement outside an $\epsilon$ region.
-In the joint-StarNet case, the training took around five days to complete on a single NVIDIA GeForce RTX 3090.
+For joint-StarNet, the training took around five days to complete on a single RTX 3090 GPU.